-Rush University and the PA program are committed creating a class environment that mirrors our diverse community and supports access and inclusion among our students.
-While all candidates must meet posted minimum admissions criteria, candidates with any of the following factors indicated on their CASPA application are given additional consideration toward admission to the program, to be reviewed on a case by case basis:
+Rush University and the PA program are committed to creating a class environment that mirrors our diverse community and that supports access and inclusion among our students.
+While all candidates must meet posted minimum admissions criteria, candidates with any of the following factors indicated on their CASPA application are given priority consideration towards an admissions interview and are reviewed on a case-by-case basis:

 - Military veterans